pushpakninave/testomnify/Middleware.md

-# Laravel Middleware and Controller Documentation
+# Laravel Middleware Documentation

 ## Introduction

-Laravel, is a PHP web application framework, utilizes Middleware and Controllers to handle HTTP requests and responses. , allowing you to process requests before they reach the application's core, while Controllers manage the application logic and respond to user actions.
+Laravel, is a PHP web application framework, utilizes Middleware and Controllers to handle HTTP requests and responses.
+Allowing you to process requests before they reach the application's core, while Controllers manage the application logic and respond to user actions.

 # Middleware
 Middleware acts as a filter.
 It is basically a filter for the incoming http requests.
 Works like request and the actions may be before or after the requests.
 Request here is like a demand or query through HTTP and response accordingly.
 It intercepts HTTP requests, enabling you to perform actions before they reach the controller.
 Here are key concepts and usage examples: all the middlewares are found in app/Http/middleware